AlexDahl10/Energy-Island/README.md

 Please download the above files and folders by clicking on the green "Code" dropdown menu, and then clicking "Download ZIP".

-Open your Python application, and run the code present in the "Energy_Island_Code" file.
+Open your preffered Python application (eg. Jupyter Notebook, Spyder, etc...), and run the code present in the "Energy_Island_Code" file.
 This should start the game, and you are good to go.

 Note, you may have to install Pygame into your Python environment first.
 You can do this on your computer's terminal using "pip install pygame.